 Keep an eye on the clock because the Devils@Cradle feeding tour happens at 5.30pm sharp – or the devils get mad.
 Not true, they’re actually far cuter than their name suggests.
 This is a rare chance to observe these unique animals in the company of some fellow carnivorous marsupials – the eastern and spotted-tail quoll.

-Then choose your own dinner from the seasonal buffet at the bustling (and appropriately named) Quolls Restaurant at Cradle Mountain Chateau, part of the amazing Cradle to Coast Tasting Trail.
+Then choose your own dinner from the seasonal buffet at the bustling (and appropriately named) Quoll’s Restaurant at Cradle Mountain Hotel, part of the amazing Cradle to Coast Tasting Trail.

 Cradle Mountain to Launceston

-Kick off with a tour of the fresh water ponds at 41° South Tasmania salmon and ginseng farm in Deloraine.
-The property's wetlands were created to act as a natural bio-filter but this comes with the added bonus of birds – which visit to feed, breed and nest.
-Take your complimentary bag of fish food and wander the boardwalk to Montana falls then head back to the farm.
+Kick off with a tour of the freshwater ponds at 41° South Tasmania, a salmon and ginseng farm just outside Deloraine.
+The property’s wetlands were created to act as a natural bio-filter but this comes with the added bonus of birds – which visit to feed, breed and nest.
+Take your complimentary bag of fish food and wander the boardwalk to Montana Falls, then head back to the farm.

 For lunch don’t go past the Deloraine Deli – a local favourite for baguettes, salads and gourmet pantry supplies.
 As you prep for the trip home, the café and gift shop are reliable sources of espresso and Tassie-made gifts.